Why is memory important: Learning from past experiences

 Memory is the intellectual or logical cognitive process that defines the temporary property of our mental organization.

-It involves three major processes, which are encoding, storing, retaining, and finally, recalling information about our past experiences in order to use it to our advantage in the present and future.
+It involves three major processes, which are encoding, storing, retaining, and finally, recalling information about our past experiences to use it to our advantage in the present and future.

 However, our retention is not a flawless system.
 And it is possible to misremember and even to forget things that happened in the past.
-It can happen that previous experiences are not appropriately encoded in our memory in the first place, which will lead to errors in our thinking.
+Previous experiences may be not appropriately encoded in our memory in the first place, which will lead to errors in our thinking.

 Conclusion